GfSE/SpecIF/tutorials/11_Excel-Specification.md

 ### Resources
 Resources represent artefacts, e.g. requirements or user-stories.
+Basically, all types of artefacts can be imported, however usually model-elements are defined via model-diagrams (FMC, BPMN, SysML or other) using a model authoring tool.
 The *type* of the contained resources can be included in the filename within brackets: For example, the filename "ProjectName (Requirement).xslx" would specify *requirements*.
 Unfortunately SpecIF vocabulary terms cannot be used with domain name, because a DOS/Windows and Linux filename may not contain a colon (':').
 Instead, use the vocabulary term without domain name in this case.